hamuyuuki/localized_controllers/README.md

 end
 ```

-If you'd like to localize `LocalizableResourcesController` to `en` locale, You can generate the controller and its views with `rails generate localized_controllers` command.
+If you'd like to localize `LocalizableResources#index` to `en` locale, You can generate the controller and its views with `rails generate localized_controllers` command.
+Then you can serve with `LocalizableResourcesEn#index` when `/en/localizable_resources` endpoint is requested.

 ```sh
 rails generate localized_controllers LocalizableResources en index